ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 Construct DeviceData
 ------------------------------------------------------------------------
-The device model is the combination of device metadata and management characteristics of a device.
 Devices can contain a lot of metadata, including device identifiers, device type and associated identifiers, and device model extensions.
 For a list of identifiers, see the device model reference documentation

 To create Device Data one needs to create the following objects: